 Most event organisers capture roughly 30 percent of the value a good speaker can deliver by focusing only on the keynote itself.
 Four strategies extract significantly more from the same booking fee without increasing costs materially.

-Book a pre-event briefing call.
-Every premium speaker offers this, and it transforms a generic talk into a tailored intervention.
-Share your specific challenges, audience makeup, and what you want people to do differently after the event.
-Speakers who understand context deliver keynotes that get referenced in meetings six months later.
+Ask for a pre-event briefing call.
+Every premium speaker should offer one.
+Share the audience mix, the internal tensions, and what you want people to do differently after the event.
+Speakers who understand the context give talks that get referenced in meetings six months later.

 How should you book a keynote speaker for a corporate event?